apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 -------------------------------------------------------------------

-If you have tasks that require complex or conflicting requirements then you will have the ability to use the TaskFlow API with either Python virtual environment (since 2.0.2), Docker container (since version 2.2.0) or or ExternalPythonOperator or KubernetesPodOperator (since 2.4.0).
+If you have tasks that require complex or conflicting requirements then you will have the ability to use the TaskFlow API with either Python virtual environment (since 2.0.2), Docker container (since 2.2.0), ExternalPythonOperator (since 2.4.0) or KubernetesPodOperator (since 2.4.0).

 This functionality allows a much more comprehensive range of use-cases for the TaskFlow API, as you are not limited to the packages and system libraries of the Airflow worker.
 For all cases of